Hailey, Oxfordshire: Farming

 The ancient Wychwood royal forest included the whole of Hailey, and the northern part of the parish was mostly woodland, wood-pasture and heath.
 But from the 13th century onwards assarting reduced the woodland in the north and east of the parish.
 The endings of local toponyms including Delly, Hailey and Poffley all come from leah, Middle English for a "clearing".
 The southwest of the parish was farmed on an open field system.
 Villagers seem to have enlarged the open fields by assarting in the 13th and 14th centuries, and by the early 17th century their combined area was 470 acre.
-Parliament passed an inclosure act for Hailey in 1821, which was implemented in 1822–24.
+Parliament passed the Hailey Inclosure Act 1821 (1 & 2 Geo.
+4. c.
+46 Pr.), which was implemented in 1822–24.

 Wool

 From the early 13th century there was a fulling mill on the Windrush in the south of the parish.
 It was run down in the latter half of the century, seems to have ceased trading by 1318 and may have been demolished.
 In the 1580s Thomas Box of Witney bought Burycroft, the land next to the former mill site, and had a new leat dug and mill built.
 By 1589 it was in production, and it has been called New Mill ever since.
 From the early 17th century, trades including fulling or tucking, broadweaving and clothing are frequently recorded in Hailey.
-By the middle of the 18th century blanket-making dominated Hailey's wool trade as it did Witney's.
+By the middle of the 18th century, blanket-making dominated Hailey's wool trade as it did Witney's.

 By the early 19th century more families seem to have worked in trade and industry than in agriculture.
 In the early history of the trade many weavers worked at home, but in the 18th and 19th centuries New Mill increasingly dominated Hailey's cloth trade.
 This was despite fires damaging the mill in the late 18th century and in 1809, 1818 and 1883.
 The Early family of Witney blanket-makers were renting at least part of the mill by 1818 and operating the whole premises by the 1820s.
 Legally the mill was in two parts, and in 1830 the Earlys bought one part copyhold and the other part leasehold.
 Earlys bought the freehold in 1894 and continued blanket-making there until the mid-1960s.
 It has since been converted to other trades.